Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 </module>
 ```

-When you add this fieldset to individual objects, they will automatically have those audit fields.
-If later on you will need to include any additional fields to the audit, e.g. the ID of a program or application that created or updated the object, then you'll be able to add them to that fieldset, and they will be automatically included in your domain objects.
+When you add this field set to individual objects, they will automatically have those audit fields.
+If later on, you will need to include any additional fields to the audit, e.g., the ID of a program or application that created or updated the object, then you'll be able to add them to that field set, and they will be automatically included in your domain objects.

 :::tip
-Oftentimes, you also have some domain objects that cannot be modified, since they are only created or deleted.
-To support such objects you may want to define a separate fieldset with only the *create* audit fields.
+Oftentimes, you also have some domain objects that cannot be modified since they are only created or deleted.
+To support such objects, you may want to define a separate field set with only the *create* audit fields.
 :::

 Another usage for fieldsets is to allow defining composite object keys, as you will see later.

 ### Field configurations

-In addition to the name, you can specify the logical type for the field and whether or not it's required right on the `field` element in the `type` and `required` attributes respectively.
+In addition to the name, you can specify the logical type for the field and whether or not it's required right on the `field` element in the `type` and `required` attributes, respectively.

 You can also supply a description and detailed documentation for the field in the standard nested `doc` element.
 In addition to the field's `doc`, Xomega may also use documentation on the field's type when generating documentation for the field.

 Any additional field configuration is specified under the nested `config` element in a separate namespace.

 For example, you can configure some properties of the corresponding SQL Server column for any field by setting the following attributes on its `sql:column` element:
-- `name` - the name of the database column for the field, when not derived from the field's name.
+- `name` - the name of the database column for the field when not derived from the field's name.
 - `mode` - field persistence mode.
 Set to `none` to indicate the field is not persisted in the database.
-- `default` - the default value or expression for the database column, for generating a DB script.
+- `default` - the default value or expression for the database column for generating a DB script.
-- `serial` - identity specification for the column, for generating a DB script.
+- `serial` - identity specification for the column for generating a DB script.
-- `computed` - computed specification for the column, for generating a DB script.
+- `computed` - computed specification for the column for generating a DB script.

 The snippet below demonstrates how to set the DB column configuration.